 Make Sure Approaches Are Data-Driven

 There is plenty of literature out there that demonstrates the return on investment for college mental health programming.
 However, there are nuances to every school and when it comes to developing programming and prioritizing initiatives, context matters.
-In addition to investing in continued comprehensive mental health care for students, institutions should gather relevant data along the way in order to best serve their unique student population as its needs shift over time.
-Outcome and quality indicators should be embedded in evidenced- based initiatives.
+In addition to investing in continued comprehensive mental health care for students, institutions should gather relevant data along the way.
+This is in order to best serve their unique student population as its needs shift over time.
+Evidence-based initiatives should embed outcome and quality indicators.

 Start at Home